hariketsheth/Swaasthaya/README.md

 ## ⚙️ How we built it
 - Figma: For Designing and Prototyping
-- React JS: For FrontEnd
+- React JS: For Frontend
 - CSS: For Styling
 - Firebase: For Database
 - IEEE Xplore and Springer: For Research and Facts on Mental Health